How Smart Are Pike Fish?

 So, I did some more reading to find out how smart Northern Pikeminnow fish really are.

-How smart is a Northern Pikeminnow?
+How Smart Are Pike Fish?
 Northern Pikeminnow are very smart and exercise their intelligence in almost everything they do.
 Aside from being avid and precise hunters, they are able to position themselves to their own advantage in doing so.

 The Northern Pikeminnow is a rather interesting fish that has a few tricks up its sleeve when it comes to hunting and self defense.
 If you’re just as curious as me to find out more details about the smarts of the Northern Pikeminnow, you’re in luck.